Pyaasa: Plot

 Vijay is an idealistic but unsuccessful Urdu poet in Calcutta whose works are dismissed by publishers.
 They criticize him for addressing social issues such as unemployment and poverty instead of writing about conventional romantic topics.
 His brothers also disapprove of his vocation and even attempt to sell his poems as waste paper.
 Unable to endure their mockery, Vijay leaves home and discovers that his brothers have sold his poems.

 During this time, Vijay meets Gulabo, a prostitute who admires his poetry and falls in love with him.
 Meanwhile, Vijay's former girlfriend, Meena, has married a wealthy publisher named Ghosh for financial security.
 Ghosh hires Vijay as a servant to spy on him and Meena.
 Later, a beggar to whom Vijay had given his coat is mistakenly identified as Vijay after the beggar dies in a train accident.
-Believing Vijay to be dead, Gulabo approaches Ghosh and convinces him to publish Vijay's poems.
+Believing Vijay to be dead, Gulabo approaches Ghosh and convinces him to publish Vijay's poems, selling her last possessions to ensure publication.
 Ghosh agrees, seeing an opportunity to profit from the posthumous success of the works.
 The poems become a massive success, but Vijay is actually alive, recovering in a hospital after the train incident.
+His partial amnesia is cured after he hears a nurse read his poems from a publication.

 When Vijay returns, Ghosh and Shyam, Vijay's close friend, refuse to acknowledge him.
 Vijay is committed to a mental asylum after insisting that he is the real Vijay and being labeled as insane.
-His brothers are bribed by Ghosh to disown him, and a memorial service is held for the "deceased" poet.
-With the help of his friend Abdul Sattar, Vijay escapes from the asylum and arrives at the memorial service, where he condemns the corrupt and materialistic world.
+His brothers are bribed by Ghosh to disown him, and a memorial service is held in honor of the anniversary of his purported death for the "deceased" poet.
+With the help of his friend the street masseur Abdul Sattar, Vijay escapes from the asylum and arrives at the memorial service, where he condemns the corrupt and materialistic world.
 Upon realizing that Vijay is alive, his friends and brothers side with a rival publisher for financial gain and declare him to be the real Vijay.
-At a ceremony held in his honor, Vijay becomes disillusioned with the hypocrisy surrounding him and renounces his identity, declaring that he is not Vijay.
+At the ceremony, Vijay becomes disillusioned with the hypocrisy surrounding him and renounces his identity, declaring that he is not Vijay after having first tried to convince the crowd.
 He leaves with Gulabo to start a new life.